Powerlearnproject/se-day1-assignment-De-goldenlion/README.md

-Explain what software engineering is and discuss its importance in the technology industry. answer software engineering is the application of engineering principles to the development of software application to solve user needs. this principles follow a path or circle called software development life cycle like: requirment, analysis, design, development, testing, deployment and maintenance
+Explain what software engineering is and discuss its importance in the technology industry. answer software engineering is the application of engineering principles to develop software applications to solve user needs. these principles follow a path or circle called the software development life cycle: requirement, analysis, design, development, testing, deployment, and maintenance
 ################################################################

 Identify and describe at least three key milestones in the evolution of software engineering.